 Why a Pre-Kindergarten Education Is ImportantDuring the early preschool years, children develop vocabulary and language skills, are introduced to a wide variety of materials, and begin to learn skills, such as working with peers and collaborating on projects.
 By the time they reach the pre-kindergarten classroom, children continue building skills, but they are also gaining the confidence to work independently and use their skills to complete more in-depth projects with their peers.

 Imagine their excitement and confidence as they work with peers to conduct science experiments, build bridges, and write and act out stories!
 Everything they do takes on a richer quality because they’re at the beginning stages of abstract thinking.
 They can find solutions to problems and take leadership roles in the classroom.
 Not only does a high-quality pre-kindergarten program prepare children academically for later school success, but it offers opportunities to build social-emotional skills and self-esteem.

 Think of pre-kindergarten as an integral bridge between preschool and kindergarten.
-Both preschool and pre-kindergarten emphasize rich, inquiry-based experiences, but a pre-kindergarten program dives deeper into kindergarten readiness: building skills children will use in kindergarten.
+Both preschool and pre-kindergarten emphasize rich, inquiry-based experiences, but a pre-kindergarten program dives deeper into kindergarten readiness.

 - Discover tips and resources for getting your family ready for kindergarten.

 - Use these tips to help nurture your preschooler's confidence, build friendships, and curb challenging behavior.